alexander-nichols/capstone-project/Data_Sheet.md

 **Is there any missing information from individual instances?** _If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text._ <br>
 No.

-**Are relationships between individual instances made explicit (e.g. users’ movie ratings, social network links)?** _If so, please describe how these relationships are made explicit._
+**Are relationships between individual instances made explicit (e.g. users’ movie ratings, social network links)?** _If so, please describe how these relationships are made explicit._ <br>
 There are no relationships.

 **Are there recommended data splits (e.g., training, development/validation, testing)?** _If so, please provide a description of these splits, explaining the rationale behind them._ <br>